Contaminated drugs: reducing harm

 Looking for support?

-If you’re concerned about your illicit prescription drug use, or if you’re worried about someone you know, we’re WithYou.
+If you’re concerned about your drug use, or if you’re worried about someone you know, we’re WithYou.
 We provide free, confidential and non-judgemental support and advice.
 Please don’t hesitate to reach out: